 How to Make Turkish Coffee

 Once you have gathered all of your supplies and materials, it is time to get started with your very first Turkish coffee experience.
-All in all, this won’t take much longer than brewing a regular cup of coffee, but it will provide a coffee experience that you have never had before.
+All in all, this won’t take much longer than brewing a regular cup of coffee, but it will provide a coffee experience that’s not only unique but archaic as well.

 - Add the desired amount of water to your pot.